ShrimpyJs/SemaJS/README.md

 # SemaJS
 library/structure for single page applications.

 Created to remove the need to used large libraries like React, angular for small to large project.

-SemaJs doesn't support routing, for routing library please check SemaFeJS
+SemaJs doesn't support routing, for routing library please check \bSemaFeJS\b

 Tiny but powerfull library as alternative for javascript framework.
 Using ES6 with code generators to compile code pre run.